Nola leads Phillies past Mets 3-1 for doubleheader split

 One night after being named to his first All-Star team, Nola (12-2) struck out 10 and won his sixth straight decision to become the only 12-game winner in the National League.
 With his teammates scuffling at the plate, he took care of the offense himself by doubling his career RBI total in the fifth.

-In the opener, Wilmer Flores provided another walk-off win when he connected for a pinch-hit homer in the bottom of the 10th to give New York a 4-3 victory.
+In the opener, Wilmer Flores connected for a pinch-hit homer in the bottom of the 10th to give New York a 4-3 victory.

 Arano served up Flores’ decisive homer in the first game.

-Philadelphia, tied with Atlanta atop the NL East, won for the ninth time in 12 games.
-New York has lost 18 of its past 22 at home.
+Philadelphia, which began the day barely leading the NL East over Atlanta, won for the ninth time in 12 games.
+New York has lost 18 of its past 22 home games.

 Mets rookie starter Corey Oswalt (0-2) retired his first 12 batters, striking out six, before running into trouble in the fifth.
 He issued consecutive walks on full-count pitches to begin the inning, then got two outs before Maikel Franco was intentionally walked to load the bases.

-On the mound, Nola matched his major league high for wins.
+On the mound, the right-hander matched his major league high for wins.
 He reached double digits in strikeouts for the sixth time in his career and fourth this season.
-He hasn't lost since May 20 at St. Louis.
+He hasn’t lost since May 20 at St. Louis.

 After a two-out single by Flores in the first, Nola retired 18 consecutive batters before Michael Conforto walked in the seventh.
 Those were the only two baserunners to reach against Nola, the lone All-Star selected from the Phillies.